 Hello, world!

 Regardless of your operating system, the string Hello, world! should print to the terminal.
-If you don’t see this output, refer back to the “Troubleshooting” part of the Installation section for ways to get help.
+If you don’t see this output, refer back to “Troubleshooting” on page XX for ways to get help.

 If Hello, world! did print, congratulations!
 You’ve officially written a Rust program.
 That makes you a Rust programmer—welcome!